TypeScript infer — Your Tiny Spy Inside Types

 - Put

-where you want to capture part of it. - Make the rest of the pattern flexible (
+infer Xwhere you want to capture part of it. - Make the rest of the pattern flexible (

-). - Use
+any,...any[]). - Use

-to decide what to return if the match works or fails.
+? :to decide what to return if the match works or fails.

-Step-by-Step: Designing extends
+Step-by-Step: Designing extends for infer

 Task 1: Extract a function’s return type